calebrash/turnstile/README.markdown

 ##Methods

 push(callback)
-	Adds the callback to the execution queue.
+- Adds the callback to the execution queue.

+##Options

+rate
+- Controls the frequency at which the queue executes.

+limit
+- Contols the number of times an empty queue should run before dying.

 ##Usage